-Staff Finding 22: The approximately 300 square foot deck area will not exceed 400 square feet.
+Staff Finding 20: The 360 square foot deck area does not exceed 400 square feet per the applicant's submittal (Figure 6B page 20).
 The criteria is met.

 L. Roads, driveways, utilities, or passive use recreation facilities.
 Roads, driveways, utilities, public paths, or passive use recreation facilities may be built in those portions of HCAs that include wetlands, riparian areas, and water resource areas when no other practical alternative exists but shall use water-permeable materials unless City engineering standards do not allow that. (...)